-Students graduating this summer will be invited to a graduation ceremony, when it is safe to hold physical ceremonies.
+Students graduating this winter will be invited to a graduation ceremony, when it is safe to hold physical ceremonies.

 We strongly encourage you to continue with your studies and you can be assured that our priority is to support you in achieving your full potential.

 Alternative assessments have been designed and will be delivered over the coming months to ensure that the academic integrity of each degree is preserved, and every student can continue to confidently pursue their chosen degree programme and future successful career, on schedule and as planned.

 The approach to design of alternative assessments incorporates a range of flexible options, to ensure students have ample opportunity to succeed.
 The best and most favourable outcome will always be used to determine your degree classification.